Lionel Messi: Will Barcelona legend leave Nou Camp after bust-up?

 Messi and Barcelona have been a golden combination for the best part of two decades.
 But after calling out sporting director Eric Abidal on social media this week, and with a clause in his contract allowing him to leave on a free this summer, there are suggestions a break-up could be on the cards.

 The Argentinian has been linked with a Pep Guardiola reunion at Manchester City, under whom he twice won the Champions League as well as three La Liga titles across four remarkable years at the Nou Camp.
-Messi also won four of his six Ballon D'Ors during their time together.
+Messi also won four of his six Ballons d'Or during their time together.

 A departure from the Spanish champions has often been spoken about but the rhetoric has changed, in so much as club legend Lobo Carrasco told Spanish TV this week: "It's the first time Messi has looked to me like he has one foot out of the door."